 The term boudoir is French from around the 18th century meaning a sulking place.
 It was to describe a woman’s bedroom or private room.
 Since this origin the term has become not only more popular among photographers but clients as well.
-It is rare these days that I receive a call asking what boudoir means.
+Many people consider boudoir photography a great wedding gift for their significant other.

 My last article gave posing tips for your next boudoir session.
 However, maybe we need to take a step back in order to appreciate not only the origins of boudoir, but also where it is going today.

 Painters have been capturing the female form for centuries.
 One of my favorites is from Jean Auguste Dominique Ingres “The Odalisque” created in 1814.
 It shows the very nature of what boudoir photography has come to mean.
 It captures not only the strength in her physical form, but also the empowerment she creates with her emotional glance over her shoulder.